misteu/RPiCoffee/docs/README.md

 And: No need to sign up for anything!
 For example, here is the ressource (for Berlin) I use: [https://www.metaweather.com/api/location/638242/](https://www.metaweather.com/api/location/638242/) :-)

+I gave it a very subtle look, to not distract too much from the WebApps main purpose ;)
 ![Image of weather gadget](images/UI_weather_widget.png)

+I do extract only the trains with the direction I need and limit the initially shown departure times to five trains.
+With the button "Mehr Verbindungen" (= show more connections), every departure time I extracted is shown.
+The API shows only trains with max. one hour depature time in future resulting in ~19 rows after clicking that button.
 ![Image of train departure table](images/UI_metro_widget.png)